 The filing process can be done online through the Georgia Secretary of State’s website, or by mail using paper forms.
 It is important to note that there is a fee for registering your LLC with the state.

 Before beginning the filing process, make sure you have all of the required documents ready.
-This includes your Articles of Organization, which should include your LLC name, registered agent information, and business purpose.
+This includes your Articles of Organization, which should include the following information:

 Obtaining Necessary Licenses And Permits